gradgrind/W365toFET/typst_files/scripts/print_overview.typ

-/* Print the complete timetable for classes, teachers or rooms in a fairly
+/* This is a script to generate a view of the complete timetable for all
+ * classes, teachers or rooms in a fairly compact form.
+Each of the items
+ * has a row showing its weekly timetable.
+ *
+ * The basic idea is to use a Typst-table to manages the headers, lines and
+ * background colouring.
+The tiles of the timetable activities are overlaid
+ * on this using the table cell boundary coordinates for orientation.
+ *
+ * A space (block) is left at the top of each page for a page title.
+This
+ * is in the space left free by the TITLE_HEIGHT value.
+ * The rest of the page will be used for the table, adjusting the cell size
+ * to fit.
- * compact form.
+ *
+ * It is quite likely that there will be too many items for a single page.
+In
+ * this case, the item list is divided – the available space on the page is
+ * known, as are the row heights, so this division is fairly straightforward.
  */

 // To use a different font:
 //#set text(font: "B612")